GahyunSongDev/GahyunSongDev/unbox-eks-gitops.md

 ### Per-service deployment strategy — decision framework

-Rather than one strategy platform-wide, I initially evaluated each service against two questions: "What breaks if this deploy fails?" (blast radius) and "Can old/new versions safely coexist?" (coexistence).
+The plan for this stage was to pilot Canary on a subset of services in Dev while studying the strategy space, then decide the Prod-level approach based on what we learned.
+I evaluated each service against two questions: "What breaks if this deploy fails?" (blast radius) and "Can old/new versions safely coexist?" (coexistence).

 | Service | Failure Impact | Coexistence | Initial Strategy |
 |---|---|---|---|